open-telemetry/opentelemetry-dotnet/README.md

 ## Installation

 This repository includes multiple installable packages.
-The `OpenTelemetry.Api` package includes abstract classes and no-op implementations that comprise the OpenTelemetry API following [the specification](https://github.com/open-telemetry/opentelemetry-specification).
+The `OpenTelemetry.Api` package includes abstract classes and no-op implementations for the [OpenTelemetry API specification](https://github.com/open-telemetry/opentelemetry-specification).

 The `OpenTelemetry` package is the reference implementation of the API.

 Libraries that produce telemetry data should only depend on `OpenTelemetry.Api`,